 - a contract with you that we can only fulfil by using your personal information, for example to send you an item that you have requested, or

-- a legal obligation to use or disclose information about you, for example we are required by law to keep records of gifts that are given to us with Gift Aid for six years, or
+- a legal obligation to use or disclose information about you, for example we are required by law to keep records of gifts that are given to us with Gift Aid for 4 years, or

-- in extreme situations, such as an accident or medical emergency, we may share your personal details with the emergency services if it is essential for the preservation of life (yours or another persons’) for us to do so.
+- in extreme situations, such as an accident or medical emergency, we may share your personal details with the emergency services if it is essential for the preservation of life (yours or another person’) for us to do so.
 This is the ‘vital interest’ ground for using your personal information.
 After the emergency, we will always try to inform you about how we had to use your information in that extreme situation.

 We will not unduly prioritise our interests as a Charity over your interests as an individual.
 We will always balance our interests with your rights.
 We will only use personal information in a way and for a purpose that you would reasonably expect in accordance with this Policy.